airtai/faststream/docs/docs/en/nats/jetstream/object.md

 # Object Storage

-Object storage is almost identical to the [*Key-Value*](./key-value.md) stroge concept, so you can reuse the guide.
+Object storage is almost identical to the [*Key-Value*](./key-value.md) storage concept, so you can reuse the guide.

 ## Overview